EGA-archive/ega-download-client/README.md

 If the ports are open, the commands should print `CONNECTED` to the terminal.

-Alternatively, to check if ports 8443 and 8052 are open, both of the following sites should load with no timeouts:
+For Windows users, check if ports 8443 and 8052 are open by going to the following URLs:
 * https://ega.ebi.ac.uk:8443/ega-openid-connect-server/
 * https://ega.ebi.ac.uk:8052/elixir/central/stats/load

+If the ports are open, both of the sites should load with no timeouts.

 ## Installation and update